rse/jquery-markup/README.md

 markup in more concise and partially dynamic language and render the static plain HTML markup on-the-fly.
 But a handy solution is needed to on-the-fly pick up particular templates, render them and inject them into the DOM.
-This is where jQuery.Markup comes into the game.
+This is where jQuery.Markup comes into the play.

 Solution
 --------

 First, the HTML markup is linked to the SPA with `<link>` tags similar to CSS stylesheets, but instead of a `rel` attribute with value `stylesheet`, the value `markup` is used.
 The attribute `type` is set to `text/x-markup-xxx` to tell jQuery.Markup about the default template language (`xxx`):

     <!DOCTYPE html>